 Net trading income recovered in the second half of the year, as market conditions became more supportive.
-However, the extraordinarily high volatility and lower liquidity in the Nordic fixed income markets made market-making services and the management of the risk held to support our fixed income franchise challenging.
+However, the Business units C sion Northern Ireland extraordinarily high volatility and lower liquidity in the Nordic fixed income markets made market-making services and the management of the risk held to support our fixed income franchise challenging.
 Net trading income decreased to DKK 1,426 million in 2022, primarily as a result of losses in our Rates & Credit business at Large Corporates & Institutions.